filecoin-project/specs/content/systems/filecoin_markets/retrieval_market/_index.md

 {{<svg src="retrieval_flow_v1.mmd.svg" title="Retrieval Flow" >}}

-The evolved Filecoin Retrieval Market protocol, currently in use, for proposing and accepting a deal works as follows:
+The Filecoin Retrieval Market protocol for proposing and accepting a deal works as follows:

 - The client finds a provider of a given piece with `FindProviders()`.
 - The client queries a provider to see if it meets its retrieval criteria (via Query Protocol)